chandanmal00/VisaAppointmentNotifier/README.md

 2. You will need to setup certain properties in VisaAppointmentSecrets.py : https://github.com/chandanmal00/VisaAppointmentNotifier/blob/main/VisaAppointmentSecrets.py
 This are essentially your Twilio Credentials, India/US phone numbers, Telegram Ids to send messages, Telegram credentials

+##Other Tips

+Nothing figured out on my own, all due to great work of everyone in the amazing Telegram Community, but here is what helped
+1. *Making sure: you have both mobile and laptop credentials saved like Amazon 1 click style
+2. *The checkbox and the captcha are a pain, so it takes time to get used to it, specially the autocomplete in safari has been a big pain for me that screwed me 2 times earlier
+3. *Time is your friend and being active during these two slots mentioned below is super important:
+4. *Typically Sunday PST, Monday PST, Tuesday PST are the ones where bulk slots are available
+5. Key Slots - 18, 48 mins is real and these times have worked best

+*1st slot - 6:48 - 7PM  PST
+*2nd slot - 8:48 -9:10PM PST

 ##Example Output Notifications

 1. Telegram Notifications: